LeoVen/C-Macro-Collections/.github/feature_request.md

 # Feature Request Template

+### What is the nature of this request?

+* New functionalities
+* Change in standards
+* Change in source code details (names of variables, functions, parameters, etc)

 ### Is your feature request related to a problem?
 Please describe.

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]